janthomile/PixelmonServerUtils/README.md

 `betterspectate` takes a group player selector, `<audience>` (`<username>`, `@a`, `@p`, etc...), and a player target selector, `<target>`, and makes the group spectate the target's battle.

 `customrules` takes an npc selector, usually by UUID, (`npc`), followed by `clause`, then `get`, `set`, or `remove`. `set` or `remove` are followed by an actual `<clause>` as suggested by tab autocomplete.
+* NOTE: Custom clauses may be removed if you edit an NPC.
+To refresh simply run `customrules clause get`.

 ## Remaps

   `/spectatebattle` is a remap to Pixelmon's `/spectate` command which can have issues overlapping with vanilla 1.16.5's `/spectate` command.

   Command addendum:
 * NPCs and Statues are targeted by looking at them in-game.
 * The `dialogue` subcommand is for statues added by Pixelmon.
 * `[xyz]` represents coordinates.